kailash-manasarovar/statement/docs/crimes/poisoning.md

 - He was sitting on the settee in my living room watching me do yoga.
 - He was standing in front of me watching me do yoga.
 - He was in my bed numerous times: once having sex, once sleeping and waking up to see me looking at him at which point he said my name, and one time he was sobbing in my arms.

+!!! tip
+    - Me and this man, whoever he is, are in love.

 - He was sitting on my garden furniture on the terrace.
 - He was in the kitchen with me, possibly slow dancing.
 - Marie Carmen my neighbor was in my flat standing in front of me, poking me in the chest.